AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    The transfer is created and the `Transfer` page opens.

-**Note:** To modify the transfer settings, select **Settings** to access the `Transfer Settings` window and modify the name, description, historical start and end times, and data privacy settings as needed.
+**Note:** To modify the transfer settings, select **Settings** to access the `Transfer Settings` window and modify the name, description, historical start time, and data privacy settings as needed.

 ## Build an AF elements transfer list